 None known for this species, but other Commiphora species can cause allergic skin reactions.

 About this species

 A tree of arid areas, Commiphora guidottii is the source of the oleo-gum-resin known as scented myrrh.
 The trees are tapped during the dry season by making incisions in the bark.
-Somalia is the major exporter of scented myrrh at present.
+At present, Somalia is the major exporter of scented myrrh.

 Commiphora guidottii is native to Somalia and Ethiopia.
 It is fairly widespread in Somalia and in adjacent parts of the Ogaden in Ethiopia.

 A shrub or tree growing up to 5 m tall, scented myrrh has greenish or brownish peeling bark.
 The leaves are composed of 3 or 5-7 leaflets, 2.5 x 10 cm long when fully mature and oval to broadly oval in shape.
 The flowers are cream in colour and very small, being only a few mm wide at most.
 The fruit is rounded, about 1 cm in diameter and contains a single stone.

 Commiphora guidottii grows in arid and often inaccessible areas.
 No recent assessment has been made of the conservation status of wild populations, but habitat degradation, overcutting of trees for charcoal production, and the expansion of agricultural activities, were all noted as threats to this species when the last assessment was made in 1998.
 No conservation measures are known to have been taken.